Every professional displayed on Counselling Directory has been independently

 I am trained in integrative counselling, based on a Person-Centred approach.
 That means I will always be led by you, and rather than imposing solutions on you, we will work together to find what feels right and good for you personally.
 'Integrative' means bringing together various therapeutic approaches which offer us a pallet of different and useful methods, so that together we can choose ways that work for you.

-I am also able to offer sessions via email or skype.
+I am also able to offer sessions via email, zoom or skype.

 Training, qualifications & experience